open-ephys/stimjim/README.md

 In the example given above, there are two stages to each pulse.
 In the first, channel 0 outputs 100mV, channel 1 outputs nothing, and that lasts for 150 usec.
 Then channel 0 switches to outputting -100mV, and channel 2 outputs -100uA for 200 usec.

+## Triggering
+Stimjim can utilize trigger signals from its BNC inputs.
+To make a rising edge on input 0 trigger PulseTrain #1, send the command

+	R0,1

+To make a rising edge on input 1 trigger PulseTrain #2

+	R1,2

+And finally, to make a falling edge on input 1 trigger PulseTrain 2:

+	R1,2,1

+The final argument for the R command is optional, and defaults to 0 (rising edge).